nuitrcs/intro-command-line-april-2019/README.md

 ## Files

-In addition to the software above, you also need to download a .zip file for the command line portion of the workshop.
+In addition to the software above, you also need to download a .zip file that will guarantee the same environment for all participants.

 [Download](https://github.com/nuitrcs/commandlineworkshop/blob/master/shell-novice-data.zip?raw=true)